 Strategic Measures

-• Focused on a few key products to reduce production and marketing costs
+- Focused on cost-efficient production and marketing

 Uber: Disruption in the Taxi Business